AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-for-a-dita-map.md

 >[!NOTE]
 >
-> If your map uses a DITAVAL file, any flag images referenced in the DITAVAL file are copied to a location related to the published map in the output.
+> If your map uses a DITAVAL file, any flagged images referenced in the DITAVAL file are copied to a location related to the published map in the output.
 Also, if you are using multiple DITAVAL files for filtering within the same map, ensure that you use unique `.ditaval` file names to avoid duplicate filename issues during publishing.

 ## Generate output for a DITA map from the Map dashboard